 Final maps were produced at scale of 1:20,000.
-The coordinate/projection system used was NAD27, UTM Zone 17 North.
-All maps show the flight path trace and topographic data; latitude and longitude are also noted on maps.
+The coordinate/projection system used was NAD83, UTM Zone 16 North.
+All maps show the mining claims, flight path trace and topographic data; latitude and longitude are also noted on maps.

-The preliminary and final results of the survey are presented as profile plans for the EM data that were generated for individual real (In-Phase) Tzx and Tzy components.
-Colour contour maps of the corresponding TPR (Total Phase Rotated) grids for three of the six frequencies, (30, 45, 90, 180, 360 and 720Hz), were generated as well as for corresponding DT (Total Divergence) at 90Hz.
+The preliminary and final results of the survey are presented as profile plans for the EM data that were generated for individual real (In-Phase) and imaginary parts (Quadrature) of the Tzx and Tzy components.
+Colour contour maps of the corresponding DT (Total Divergence) or TPR (Total Phase Rotated) grids for three of the six frequencies, (30, 45, 90, 180, 360 and 720Hz), as well as for corresponding Phase Rotated Grids for individual components.